oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Using the Easy Connect Syntax with Oracle Autonomous Database
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-When python-oracledb is using Oracle Client libraries 19c, or later, you can optionally use :ref:`Easy Connect <easyconnect>` syntax to connect to Oracle Autonomous Database.
+When using python-oracledb Thick mode, you can optionally use :ref:`Easy Connect <easyconnect>` syntax to connect to Oracle Autonomous Database.

 This section discuss the parameters for mTLS connection.